jaytimm/american-political-data-and-r/README.md

 ```

 > *Gray highlight*: Congresses in which (1) GOP senators hold a majority
-> in the Senate AND (2) a minority of Americans are represented by a
+> in the Senate AND (2) Republican senators collectively represent less
-> Republican senator.
-We are presently in a Republican-controlled Senate
+> than half of the U.S. population.
+We are presently in a
+> Republican-controlled Senate where Republican senators represent a
-> that does not represent the majority of Americans.
+> minority of Americans.

 ``` r
 wpops |>